mike-north/awesome-learn-to-code/README.md

 * [Codehunt](https://www.codehunt.com/) - Learn how to code by playing a game
 * [Codewars](https://www.codewars.com/) - Improve your skills by training with others on real code challenges
 * [CodinGame](https://www.codingame.com/) - Games and Programming Challenges to Code Better
+* [Cyber Dojo](http://cyber-dojo.org/) - Hone your programming skills in a huge range of languages, writing code to pass tests
 * [Robocode](http://robocode.sourceforge.net/) - Develop a robot battle tank to battle against others in Java or .NET